Fillmore, New York

 Fillmore is a hamlet (and census-designated place) in the town of Hume, Allegany County, New York, United States.
 As of the 2010 census it had a population of 603.
 It was originally known as "The Mouth of the Creek" but was named for President Millard Fillmore in 1850.
 The former village of Fillmore dissolved its incorporation and is now simply a named hamlet southeast of the town center of Hume.
 Fillmore is the mailing address of the Hungarian Scout Camp, the main campsite of the Hungarian Scout Association in Exteris, although the camp is technically within the neighboring town of Granger.
-Fillmore is also the site of the Most Holy Family Monastery which was deemed a hate group by the anti-Catholic Southern Poverty Law Center (SPLC) in February 2017.
+Fillmore is also the site of the Most Holy Family Monastery which was deemed a hate group by the Southern Poverty Law Center (SPLC) in February 2017.

 Geography

 Fillmore is located where Cold Creek joins the Genesee River, at approximately 1200 ft above sea level, at the junction of County Road 4 and New York State Route 19 and New York State Route 19A.
 The hamlet is 1 mi southeast of the town center of Hume and 4 mi north of Houghton on Route 19 and 3 mi south of Rossburg (another hamlet in the town of Hume) on Route 19A.

 According to the United States Census Bureau, the Fillmore CDP has a total area of 2.1 sqkm, all land.